Platform maintenance and workflow recycles

 Daily recycle

-During a recycle, all Always On Workflows will shut down and then start again (usually within five minutes).
+During a recycle, all Always On Workflows will shut down and then start again (usually within 5 minutes).
 There is no disruption to the ability to service new workload (e.g. API invokes) although there will be some caching overhead on first invokes on a freshly started runtime.

 Hourly Workflow continuation